CeHaga-UFRJ/ala-ufrj-2020.2/README.md

 # Algorithmic Linear Algebra
-This repository contains the laboratory exercises (Made in Maxima) and the written assignments for the semester
+This repository contains the laboratory exercises (Made in Maxima) and the written assignments (Made in LaTeX) for the semester